 White chocolate pairs really well with the flavors of the chocolate chips and the peppermint in this cookie.
 I used my go-to Chocolate Chip Cookie on which to base this recipe.
 And it's been a huge hit!

-Leftover Candy Canes
+What to do with Leftover Candy Canes

 This cookie recipe is perfect for using up leftover candy canes towards the tail end of the holiday season or once the holidays are over.
 Whenever I've tried to keep candy canes until the following Christmas, they end up getting a bit soft and quite sticky, losing their characteristic shape and texture.